Chillosh/rachotil/README.md

 ## Project structure

 - Backend - logic
   - Components - store each component, that is then utilized in screens
--   Storage - store json files
+  - Storage - store json files (ignored by git if containing local data)
 - Frontend - textual ui for screens
--   Components - components then utilized in screens (e.g. manu.py)
+  - Components - components then utilized in screens
   - Screens - displayed each component
--   App.py - screen switcher
+  - main.py - app entry point and screen switcher

 ---